 Beef gravy – is the most important role and the secret to making all dishes delicious.
 This gravy recipe is made from scratch, but without drippings.
 Easy and quick, prepared in just 5 minutes.
 Because Thanksgiving and Christmas are just around the corner.
 A rich, velvety, flavorful beef gravy for your roast turkey, beef steak, or mashed potatoes is a must.
+Want to know how to make mushroom gravy in 10 minutes, check out my other post.

 Beef gravy recipe: